Susanna Cooper, Executive Director

 Dr. Friedmann is a postdoctoral researcher for both Wheelhouse and its partner center, the California Education Lab.
 She received her PhD in Education with an emphasis in School Organization and Education Policy from UC Davis.
 Her research focuses on college access and success, financial aid and transfer pathways from community colleges.
 Dr. Friedmann produces independent research and provides administrative and organizational support for the Wheelhouse Institute on Leadership and the Scholars’ Network.
 She also lectures at CSU East Bay.

-Anna Lawrence, Associate Director
+Hilary Strain, Associate Director

 Hilary Strain is a passionate and dedicated professional with a rich background in the field of higher education technology.
 With over 17 years of experience, Hilary has made a significant impact on college institutions through her diverse roles in the ed tech sector.
 Throughout her career, Hilary developed a deep appreciation for community colleges and the vital role they play in promoting equity and social justice.
 Driven by a desire to make a more direct impact on the educational landscape, Hilary sought to transition to a hands-on role within a college environment.
 This aspiration led her to discover the perfect opportunity at Wheelhouse.

 Silvia is a Ph.D. student in the School of Education at UC Davis with an emphasis on School Organization and Educational Policy.
 She has spent 30 years as an educator, serving children in various roles as a teacher, reading specialist, program facilitator, assistant principal, and principal.
 Silvia’s experiences encompass grades K-12, which include being the founding principal of one of the first STEM high schools in the state.
 She is a credentialed bilingual teacher and holds a clear administrative credential in California.